Wallace Rasmussen: Philanthropy

 Although he achieved success with only a high school diploma, Rasmussen was a staunch proponent of higher education.
-After his retirement from Beatrice, Rasmussen devoted his philanthropic efforts to providing educational opportunities to hundreds of deserving students.
-Besides five annual scholarships that he sponsored at Belmont University and Vanderbilt University School of Medicine in Nashville, Tennessee, he established the Rasmussen Foreign Student Exchange Program (now the Rasmussen Studies Abroad Scholarship) at Belmont University in 1994.
+After his retirement from Beatrice, Rasmussen established the Rasmussen Foundation and devoted his philanthropic efforts to providing educational opportunities to hundreds of deserving students.
+While these educational opportunities provided by Rasmussen were innumerable, some of the most notable include the five annual scholarships that he sponsored at Belmont University and Vanderbilt University School of Medicine in Nashville, Tennessee, and the Rasmussen Foreign Student Exchange Program (now the Rasmussen Studies Abroad Scholarship) that he established at Belmont University in 1994.
 In 1996, he funded and established another studies abroad program, the Wallace N. Rasmussen Scholarship at North Central College in Naperville, Illinois.

 Honors and awards

-Rasmussen's lifetime achievements were recognized when he was awarded a 1978 Horatio Alger Award, an honor bestowed upon outstanding Americans who, similar to characters in stories by Horatio Alger, Jr., traditionally have started life in "humble circumstances" yet, "in spite of this early adversity, or many would say because of it, they have worked with great diligence to achieve success and the fulfillment of their dreams."
+Rasmussen's lifetime achievements were recognized when he was awarded a 1978 Horatio Alger Award, an honor bestowed upon outstanding Americans who, similar to characters in stories by Horatio Alger, Jr., traditionally have started life in "humble circumstances" yet, "in spite of this early adversity, or many would say because of it, they have worked with great diligence to achieve success and the fulfillment of their dreams".

-In addition, he received the Golden Plate Award from the American Academy of Achievement., a non-profit educational organization that recognizes "exemplars of excellence," the highest achievers in public service, business, science and exploration, sports and the arts.
+In addition, he received the Golden Plate Award in 1977, from the American Academy of Achievement, a non-profit educational organization that recognizes "exemplars of excellence," the highest achievers in public service, business, science and exploration, sports and the arts.